fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 The status is mainly shown as following:

 - GOOD: The service status is healthy
 - WARNING: There are some problems which may impact KAP performance.
-For example,

-> MetaStoreCanary WARNING [WARNING: Creating metadata (40 bytes) is slow and it may impact KAP performance and availability.]

 - ERROR: There is something wrong with the dependency service.
-For example,

-> ERROR [JobEngineCanary-191152] canary: No active job node found.
+You may need to check the dependency services or cluster information.

 - CRASH: The service throws the exception.
 For example,

-> 2018-03-19 12:07:30,218 INFO  [SparkSqlContextCanary-191207] canary : Completed > SparkSqlContextCanary CRASH [CRASH: Cannot call methods on a stopped SparkContext.
-> This stopped SparkContext was created at:
-> org.apache.spark.sql.SparderFunc.init(SourceFile)
-> io.kyligence.kap.rest.init.KapInitialTaskManager.checkAndInitSpark(SourceFile:69)
-> io.kyligence.kap.rest.init.KapInitialTaskManager.afterPropertiesSet(SourceFile:44)
-> org.springframework.beans.factory.support.AbstractAutowireCapableBeanFactory.invokeInitMethod
->  s(AbstractAutowireCapableBeanFactory.java:1687)
-> org.springframework.beans.factory.support.AbstractAutowireCapableBeanFactory.initializeBean(AbstractAutowireCapableBeanFactory.java:1624)
+> There is serious exception in {canary name}.
+Please check canary.log for more details.
-> (No active SparkContext.)
+>
+>  {canary name}'s response time exceeds threshold limit.
+Please check the dependency service.

-There are different criteria used for different status:
+There are more details about the criterias, especially for *ERROR* and *WARNING*.

 - MetaStoreCanary
   - *WARNING* : The operations including writing, reading and deleting on metadata take more than 300 milliseconds.
   - *ERROR*: The operations including writing, reading and deleting on metadata take more than 1000 milliseconds.
-  - *ERROR*: Metastore failed to read a newly created resource. (msg: Metadata store failed to read a newly created resource.)
+  - *ERROR*: Metastore failed to read a newly created resource.
 - HiveCanary
   - *WARNING*: Listing Hive databases exceeds 20 seconds.
   - *ERROR*: Listing Hive databases exceeds 30 seconds.
 - MetadataCanary
   - *WARNING*: Verifying the consistency of metadata exceeds 10 seconds.
   - *ERROR*: Verifying the consistency of metadata exceeds 30 seconds.
-  - *ERROR*: Broken metadata exists. (msg: Metadata {entities} corrupt, with rule --{rule})
+  - *ERROR*: Broken metadata exists.
 - MetaSyncErrorCanary
-  - *WARNING*: Metastore synchronize failed. (msg: Metadata synchronization error detected (from {node1} to {node2}).
-Network was unstable or overloaded?
-Auto recovery attempted.)
+  - *WARNING*: Metastore synchronize failed.
 - ZookeeperCanary
   - *WARNING*: The operation of checking zookeeper's availability / locking / unlocking exceeds 3 seconds.
   - *ERROR*: he operation of checking zookeeper's availability / locking / unlocking exceeds 10 seconds.
-  - *ERROR*: ZooKeeper is not alive. (msg: Zookeeper with connection {url} is not alive.)
+  - *ERROR*: ZooKeeper is not alive.
-  - *ERROR*: Failed to require zookeeper lock. (msg: Failed to require zookeeper lock.)
+  - *ERROR*: Failed to require zookeeper lock.
-  - *ERROR*: Failed to release zookeeper lock. (msg: Failed to release zookeeper lock.)
+  - *ERROR*: Failed to release zookeeper lock.
 - JobEngineCanary
-  - *ERROR*: One of the KAP nodes failed to report job engine status. (msg: Node {node} failed to report job engine status)
+  - *ERROR*: One of the KAP nodes failed to report job engine status.
-  - *ERROR*: There is no active job engine node found. (msg: No active job node found.)
+  - *ERROR*: There is no active job engine node found.
 - SparkSqlContextCanary
   - *WARNING*: The time of calculating the sum from 0 to 100 exceeds 10 seconds.
   - *ERROR*: The time of calculating the sum from 0 to 100 exceeds 30 seconds.